A dynamical Shafarevich theorem for endomorphisms of $\mathbb{P}^N$: Introduction

 It is not difficult to show that there exist configurations of $k$ points in $\mathbb{P}^N(\overline{K})$ satisfying the final condition provided $k\ge\binom{N+2d}{2d}$.
 (We prove this in the Appendix.)
 In fact, it is the generic expectation that a subset of at least $\binom{N+2d}{2d}$ distinct points is not contained in any degree $2d$ hypersurface, so this can be thought of as an additional general position condition.
+Further, as shown in the Appendix, any set $Y$ satisfying the final condition must have cardinality at least $\binom{N+2d}{2d}$.